rbind/daijiang/content/en/2017-04-05-writing-academic-papers-with-rmarkdown.md

 See more examples in the [github file](https://github.com/daijiang/workflow_demo/blob/master/Doc/ms.Rmd).

 These pretty much cover most of the common features of scientific writing: citations, cross-references, tables, figures.
+You can checkout [`bookdown`](https://bookdown.org/yihui/bookdown/) website for details.
+Even though `bookdown` is made for writing books, it is actually very good for writing papers too!

 How do you set up Rmarkdown for writing?
 What tips do you have?
 Issues?
 Comments are very welcome.
 Or even better, you can click the `pen on paper` button at the top right of the post and edit it.
 ![edit this page](http://i.imgur.com/INZSdHa.png?1)